The Brazilian phenomenom of Beirutando!

 Adapted instruments?

-In the lack of an ukulele in Brazil, we made up this cavacolele, using one cavaquinho with nylon strings and tuned like one ukulele.
-It sounds like the original but has a pretty Brazilian accent.
+In the lack of a true ukulele in Brazil, we made up this cavacolele, using one cavaquinho with nylon strings and tuned like a ukulele.
+It sounds like the original but has a pretty Brazilian accent and is reminiscent of the tenor ukuleles available today.
 Also, there are instruments like the escaleta (melodica) and the cajón (Peruvian instrument) that are not played by Beirut but proved to sound nicely in different occasions.
 In addition, this atmosphere of intertextuality between different cultures, the collision of distant realities and the feeling of the universal musical repertoire triggered the idea of adapting songs.

 Adapting songs?